 All children in the United States should have the same opportunity to succeed, no matter who their parents are, what neighborhood they live in, or how much money their family has.
 I am a firm believer that rigorous research can be used to level the playing field and ultimately create a better society.

-Diana Elliott is a senior research associate in the Center on Labor, Human Services, and Population at the Urban Institute.
+Diana Elliott is a principal research associate in the Center on Labor, Human Services, and Population at the Urban Institute.
 Her work focuses on families’ financial security and economic mobility and the programs and policies that support them, including housing affordability, apprenticeships, and financial empowerment.
 Elliott was previously research manager of the Pew Charitable Trusts’ work on financial security and economic mobility, where she was instrumental in fielding a major national survey on American family finances and published numerous reports and briefs about the state of financial well-being and economic mobility in the United States.
 Before joining Pew, Elliott was a family demographer in the fertility and family statistics branch in the Social, Economic, and Housing Statistics Division at the US Census Bureau.
 Elliott holds a PhD in sociology from the University of Maryland, College Park.